Articles

 What causes the strategy execution gap?

-The strategy execution gap can be caused by many things — a lot of which are driven by weaknesses in the traditional approach to strategy development and execution.
+The strategy execution gap can be caused by many strategic development pitfalls — a lot of which are driven by weaknesses in the traditional approach to strategy development and execution.
 Outdated approaches create misalignment between strategic plans and their practical application, resulting in stagnant, inefficient, and poorly executed strategies.

 Some of the leading causes of the strategy execution gap are: